dmForks/DataMeta-gems/meta/ser/jackson/README.md

 ## SYNOPSIS:

-To generate Byte Array serializers in Java, including Hadoop Writables for the DataMeta model, run:
+To generate the JSON (de)serializers in Java, including Hadoop Writables for the DataMeta model, run:

     dataMetaJacksonSerGen.rb <DataMeta DOM source> <Target Directory>